Optimists expect 125 cars at the annual Mountain Mania Car Show

 The Maynard Mills Blues Band from Denver will also return to play during the event from 11 a.m. to 2 p.m., and a car wrapping demonstration will take place at 1 p.m.

-“We will have giveaways of many cool items donated by local businesses with tickets being sold for $1 per ticket,” says Honora Roberts, Optimist member and event co-director.
+“We will have giveaways of many cool items donated by local businesses with tickets being sold for $1 per ticket,” saids Honora Roberts, Optimist member and event co-director.

 “We will also have a 50/50 drawing with tickets being sold $5 per ticket, $10 per 3 tickets and tickets the length of a car for $50,” she said.
 “Proceeds are split between the winner of the drawing and the Optimist Club.”